mike-mcgrail/TA-dataset/README.md

 - alert action to send an event to DataSet

 ## Inputs
-The DataSet Add-on for Splunk collects the following inputs:
+The DataSet Add-on for Splunk collects the following inputs.
+Both utilize a checkpoint based on timestamp to prevent reindexing the same data.

 | Source Type | Description | CIM Data Model
 | ------ | ------ | ------ |